UGL Rail C44aci: Aurizon

 In July 2008, QR National subsidiary Australian Railroad Group ordered eight locomotives, with options for 16 more units.
 Intended for use on their Western Australian standard gauge lines, they were delivered between August and September 2009.
 These units feature updated electronic control and engine management systems, and had their entry to service delayed by weight issues, with steel body side doors being replaced with lighter aluminium substitutes.
 Since entering service they have been used on the Koolyanobbing to Esperance iron ore service, in the full fuel load (139 tonnes) configuration.

 In January 2009, QR National ordered twelve 6000 class units for use on coal haulage.
 The first was delivered in October 2009.
-These units were to be fitted with electronically controlled pneumatic braking equipment, for operation with similarly Hunter Valley Coal wagons.
+These units were to be fitted with electronically controlled pneumatic braking equipment, for operation with Hunter Valley coal wagons.

 QR National subsequently ordered an additional 12 locomotives to operate intermodal trains.
 The first nine were delivered in 2012 as the 6020 class with the final three diverted to Australian Railroad Group as the ACC class.

 Aurizon purchased five new 6040 class units were built in 2017–18.

 Aurizon ordered 10 new C44aci locomotives in 2021, numbered ACD 6046–6055.
 6046 entered service on 19 March 2022, 6047 on 24 March 6048 on 23 April 6049 on 24 April.
 ACD 6050 entered service on 10 October 2022, and 6051 entered service on 12 October 2022.
 ACD 6052 entered service on 19 December 2022, ACD 6053 entered service on 29 December 2022, 6054 on the 27th, and ACD 6055 entered service on 13 February 2023.
 6055's livery features Australian Aboriginal artwork on the long end.

 In 2021, ORA took delivery of GWU012-GWU015, these are now owned by Aurizon.

 In mid 2024, Aurizon saw two new ACD class locomotives enter service, ACD6056 and ACD6057.
 ACD6058 and ACD6059 are soon to follow, with ACD6060-ACD6075 later.
 They have been used on Aurizon's intermodal services between Perth and Melbourne, Melbourne and Brisbane and Sydney and Perth.
 All are expected in service during 2025.
 The order was later reduced by nine class members.